 - The storyline with Emmaline’s mother.
 From the beginning, the reader knows that the mother used to live in the city, though it’s sort of suspicious and Emmaline looks into it.
 However, after finally finding out what her mother was doing in the city, it was disappointing.

 Needless to say, the things I didn’t enjoy as much sort of outweighed the things that I did.
-That doesn’t mean that you shouldn’t give this book a chance, since you might have better luck than me!
+That doesn’t mean that you shouldn’t give A Dress for the Wicked by Autumn Krause a chance, since you might have better luck than me!